djherron/NeSy4VRD/extensibility/protocol/README.md

 Instances of this instruction type consist of 6 components that conform to the following pattern:
 ```
-avrxxx; soc; sbb; pred; ooc; obb
+avrxxx; soc; sbb; pxx; ooc; obb
 ```
 The `soc` component is the 'subject' object class, and `sbb` is its bounding box specification.
-The `pred` component is the name of the predicate describing the relationship.
+The `pxx` component is the name of the predicate describing the relationship.
 The `ooc` component is the 'object' object class, and `obb` is its bounding box specification.

 New visual relationships introduced by the `avrxxx` instruction type are *always* **appended** to the end of the image's Python list of annotated visual relationships.
 Any number of new visual relationships can be introduced for an image.